Ankushryuga/Preparation/auth-server-client-ids/oauth-server-client-registration.md

-# Write the README.md content to a downloadable file at /mnt/data/README.md

-content = """# Client Registration Guide — Custom OAuth2 / OIDC Server
+# Client Registration Guide — Custom OAuth2 / OIDC Server

 This document lists **all practical ways** to register OAuth2/OIDC clients for your **Custom Authorization Server** (Spring Authorization Server–based), with copy-pasteable examples.